Tuesday October 9, 2018

-Taking advantage of this trend (as well as the booming cannabis tourism market), some companies are creating unique cannabis-based experiences for art lovers of all shapes and sizes – like Puff, Pass and Paint classes.
-Activities like this seek to connect art and cannabis while offering consumers a fun and exciting way to get together with likeminded people and create something special.
+Taking advantage of this trend (as well as the booming cannabis tourism market), some companies are creating unique cannabis-based experiences for art lovers of all shapes and sizes.
+Cannabis activities seek to connect art and cannabis while offering consumers a fun and exciting way to get together with likeminded people and create something special.
 Many tourists are flocking to these classes to get a taste of the cannabis industry and also explore the plant’s effects on their creative output.
 On top of activities and classes, there are also many cannabis events beginning to include art into the mix.

 Interactive Canna-Experiences: A Fresh Take on Industry Events

 Cannabis events are becoming an integral part of the cannabis community and one of the easiest ways for consumers and advocates to connect.
 As cannabis and art often appeal to a similar crowd, there are many cannabis events that incorporate art into the festivities.
 From live paintings to art galleries and almost everything in between, there is usually a pretty strong representation of art culture at cannabis events.
 Nowadays there are even cannabis-themed events focusing exclusively on interactive art experiences.

 Only time will tell how the relationship between art and cannabis progresses.
 One thing is for certain though, cannabis will always have a place in artistic culture as a major influence for many artists.
 As evidenced by the growing number of cannabis and art events across the country, marijuana consumers are just as interested in art culture as they are cannabis culture.
 Luckily, cannabis consumers have a front row seat to this evolution and are in for some awesome experiences for years to come!